SwiftedMind/Processed/README.md

 ### Xcode project

 Go to `File` > `Add Packages...` and enter the URL "https://github.com/SwiftedMind/Processed" into the search field at the top right.
-Puddles should appear in the list.
+Processed should appear in the list.
 Select it and click "Add Package" in the bottom right.

 ## Documentation